TECK’s price-to-sales ratio: Is it a good investment opportunity?

 Sponsored

-Further, it is important to consider TECK stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.88.TECK’s price to book ratio for the most recent quarter was 1.13, resulting in an 13.32 price to cash per share for the period.
+Further, it is important to consider TECK stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.85.TECK’s price to book ratio for the most recent quarter was 1.08, resulting in an 13.12 price to cash per share for the period.

 How does Teck Resources Limited (TECK) stock rate among analysts?
 Buy, sell, or hold?